kugarocks/dotfiles/README.md

 # dotfiles

-* hammerspoon: Set shortcuts for apps individually.
-* alacritty: Supper fast terminal.
+* Karabiner: Customize keyboard shortcuts.
+* Hammerspoon: Bring apps to front such as Raycast.
+* WezTerm: Quick select mode is cool.
+* Alacritty: Run cli programs such as Markdown Finder.
 * tmux: Your best friend.
 * nvim: Not VSCode.
 * p10k: Dress up your terminal.

-## hammerspoon
+## Karabiner

 The goal of this shortcut setup is to assign the most common functions to the easiest key combos.
-For apps with conflicts, you can rewrite the shortcuts individually.
+To resolve key binding conflicts, you can set conditions based on the frontmost application.
-To avoid conflicts, simply use `cmd`+`ctrl` as default prefix.
 Don't forget to save your pinky by mapping `capsLock` to `control`.

 | Function | Default | Cursor | Raycast |